 Initiatives such as the Acceptable Ads Manifesto from Adblock Plus and the Internet Advertising Bureau’s L.E.A.N (Light, Encrypted, Ad choice supported, Non-invasive ads) Ads program are working on scaling back the level of intrusiveness of adverts, on the basis that if the adverts are not excessive, website visitors will have less of an incentive to use adblocking software.

-However, in the meantime, while it might sound attractive to be able to surf the web without seeing adverts, if a way to deal with adblocking software cannot be found and it becomes impossible to monetise content, there is a very real risk that the content will evaporate.
+However, in the meantime, while it might sound attractive to be able to surf the web without seeing adverts, if a way to deal with adblocking software cannot be found and it becomes impossible to monetize content, there is a very real risk that the content will evaporate.
 What we have grown used to – a web full of “free” content and information – will have been lost forever.